luisdiogo2071317/azure-docs.pt-pt/articles/firewall/tutorial-hybrid-ps.md

 ## <a name="create-and-connect-the-vpn-gateways"></a>Criar e ligar os gateways de VPN

-As VNets do hub e OnPrem estão ligadas através de gateways de VPN.
+As redes virtuais hub e no local ligadas através de gateways de VPN.

-### <a name="create-a-vpn-gateway-for-the-hub-vnet"></a>Criar um gateway de VPN para a VNet do hub
+### <a name="create-a-vpn-gateway-for-the-hub-virtual-network"></a>Criar um gateway VPN para rede virtual do concentrador

 Crie a configuração do gateway de VPN.
 A configuração do gateway de VPN define a sub-rede e o endereço IP público a utilizar.